nervosnetwork/docs/docs/tutorials/step4.md

 * __Line 2__ - If true, we create a new cell to be placed as a Cell Output

-* __Lines 3__ - The capacity we send is the left over capacity not included in the outpts, so we can send it back to ourselves as change
+* __Lines 3__ - The capacity we send is the left over capacity not included in the outputs, so we can send it back to ourselves as change

 * __Lines 4__ - The data field is left blank as it is not required.